What Is the G-20?:

 The G-20 finance ministers and central bank governors continue to meet twice a year, usually in coordination with meetings of the International Monetary Fund, the World Bank, and the G-20 summits themselves.
+The next meeting is November 15 -16 November in Brisbane, Queensland, Australia.
+It's expected that 4,000 delegates and 3,000 members of the media will attend.
 (Source: University of Toronto, Munk School of Global Affairs, G-20 Information Centre)

 - April 1-2, 2009 - London: G-20 leaders pledged $1 trillion to the IMF and World Bank to help emerging market countries ward off the effects of the recession.
 For more see G-20 Global Plan Will Shorten Recession.

 - September 24-25, 2009 - Pittsburgh: Leaders established a Financial Stability Board that would implement financial reforms.
 They agreed to increase banks' capital requirements, regulate hedge funds, tax havens and executive pay.
 For more, see G-20 Summit Start of New World Order?

 G-20 Member Nations: